 Second, manufacturers work with educators such as those at Front Range Community College to identify critical occupations and the skills those occupations require.

-“We have a place at the table” as curriculum is developed in career/technical programs, such as Machining, Manufacturing and Energy Technology, and Welding Technology.
+“We have a place at the table” as curriculum is developed in career/technical programs, such as Machining and Welding Technology.
 FRCC’s career/technical programs have advisory committees composed of people from industry.

 Goal 3: Networking and opportunities